FabricMC/fabric-docs/versions/1.20.4/develop/rendering/hud.md

 The `HudRenderCallback` event - provided by Fabric API - is called every frame, and is used to render things to the HUD.

-To register to this event, you can simply call `HudRenderCallback.EVENT.register` and pass in a lambda that takes a `DrawContext` and a `float` (deltaTick) as parameters.
+To register to this event, you can simply call `HudRenderCallback.EVENT.register` and pass in a lambda that takes a `GuiGraphics` and a `float` (deltaTick) as parameters.

 The draw context can be used to access the various rendering utilities provided by the game, and access the raw matrix stack.